Best Time to Visit Barbados

 Since this is the off-season in Barbados, you can take advantage of discounted rates in June for hotels, resorts, and oceanfront villas.
-This is a great month for travelers who want to spend more time enjoying the local scene in Bridgetown and enjoy the local food from street vendors.
-June marks the start of the Crop Over Festival, which runs to August, celebrating the end of the sugar cane harvest.
+This is a great month for travelers who want to spend more time seeing the sights of Bridgetown and enjoying the local food from street vendors.

 July: Although July is within the rainy season, many travelers prefer it because of the hot weather and low prices.
 It is hot and humid in July, and you will likely see some rain showers, but they are usually brief downpours in the afternoon and they dissipate quickly to reveal sunshine.
 The average high temperatures are in the high 80s Fahrenheit with lots of humidity.
 If you travel in early July before the school breaks are fully underway, you can find some nice deals on flights.